Content marketing is simple: It’s online material – like blogs, social media, videos, podcasts – that get people aware of your firm. That’s it.

 - Edited and proofread.
 Edit your content so it stays true to your voice and client persona.
 Proofread for typos and missing punctuation.
 Content with authority is content written with grammar in mind.

 Distribute & Promote for Website Traffic

-Content is a tool that helps drive potential clients to the center of your content marketing strategy: your website.
+Content is a tool that helps drive potential clients to the center of your content marketing strategy: your website and, even better, your email and phone number to contact you.
 To help drive traffic to your website, you need to distribute your content to the appropriate channels and promote it to the right people.

 Distribution and promotion are two different things.
 Distribution involves the process of sending your content out into channels such as social media and email to share with others.
 Promotion involves the paid elements of your strategy such as putting some cash into a Facebook ad.

 To distribute your content, you have many different options.
 When choosing which option works best, consider things from your client persona’s point of view: where do they hang out online?